-Page 103 Links to Population Outcome Improvement Priority 2016-20 Categories Budget Reduction Proposal Impact Budget 2016-17 £'000 Total Budget Reduction 2016-2021 as % of 2016-17 Budget 2016-17 Budget Reductions £'000 Proposed 2017-18 £'000 Indicative 2018-19 £'000 Indicative 2019-20 £'000 Indicative 2020-21 £'000 EFS15 Wise IP3 BUR Speech and language therapy - This is a proposal to delegate the Speech and Language Service to schools- School Based Model.
+Page 10 Links to Population Outcome Improvement Priority 2016-20 Categories Budget Reduction Proposal Impact Budget 2016-17 £'000 Total Budget Reduction 2016-2021 as % of 2016-17 Budget 2016-17 Budget Reductions £'000 Proposed 2017-18 £'000 Indicative 2018-19 £'000 Indicative 2019-20 £'000 Indicative 2020-21 £'000 EFS15 Wise IP3 BUR Speech and language therapy - This is a proposal to delegate the Speech and Language Service to schools- School Based Model.
 Other Local Authorities such as Cardiff, Neath Port Talbot and Swansea have moved towards a school based model with the involvement of an SLA with Health which has proven to be a successful model.
 This proposal would negate the local authority's requirement to manage the service resulting in a release of the management structure of the service.
 Likelihood of redundancy costs.
 Risk if period of consultation is extended.
-Subject to outcome of consultation .
-334 22.5% 75 EFS16 Wise IP2 BUR Reduction in Central Budget for 1:1 for Primary Schools - This has been successfully done with Secondary Schools.
-There is difficulty in recruiting and retaining SNSA's and supply staff is high.
-It is has proven to be more efficient that Secondary Schools directly appoint and manage the 1:1 support staff required for their pupils.
-Senior Support Officers will be reduced for Complex Medical; Speech and Language and Autistic Spectrum Disorder; Behaviour and Wellbeing and Hearing Impaired Teams.
+Subject to outcome of consultation.
+334 22.5% 75 EFS16 Wise IP2 BUR Secondary Schools.
+There is difficulty in Senior Support Officers will be reduced for Complex Medical; Speech and Language and Autistic Spectrum Disorder; Behaviour and Wellbeing and Hearing Impaired Teams.
 Likely redundancy costs/VER for 4 Senior Support Officers and SNSA's.
 Period of consultation is extended.
 Subject to outcome of consultation.
 555 18.0% 100 EFS19 Wise IP3 CST in grant funding.
 This shows the effectiveness of bringing the services together across a regional This proposal is at a very early stage with significant risk attached.
 Any potential changes will be subject to discussions and agreement with partners Neath Port Talbot and Swansea which have not yet been held.
-356 22.5% 80 EFS23 Corporate Business IP3 BUR implement strong vacancy management - It is proposed to implement strong vacancy management arrangements within the Directorate.
-This will ensure that all posts that progress to recruitment have been robustly challenged and vacant posts which cannot be justified will not Posts that become vacant may be critical.
+356 22.5% 80 EFS23 Corporate Business IP3 BUR Start vacancy management - It is proposed to Posts that become vacant may be critical.
 Service resilience becomes partly dependent on longevity of current postholders.
 Natural succession of staff into more senior positions is potentially stalled, impacting retention and morale Service delivery becomes potentially at risk.
 Demand overload for staff expected to pick up the 'slack'.
 Challenge from Unions over additional responsibilities/operation tasks without consideration of financial recompense for staff.
 Further restructures likely as teams reduce.
 Morale of staff may be affected. £18,350k gross staff budget 0% 50